CodeBuildder/playground-assignment-CS622/README.md

 ---

-Feel free to explore and customize the project further! 🎉
+Feel free to explore the live demo at [Particle Visualization Demo](https://particlejssetup.netlify.app/) and customize it to suit your needs! 🎉

 ---

+Let me know if you need any more changes!